Indian butter chicken recipe, an easy Indian recipe for chicken in a creamy tomato sauce. Serve with chapati bread, naan bread or boiled basmati rice…

 Everything I wanted it to be.

-So yes, this recipe for Indian butter chicken below is my very first attempt at cooking Indian at home!
+So yes, this Indian butter chicken recipe below is my very first attempt at cooking Indian at home!
 The yogurt based curries open a whole new dimension compared to Thai or Chinese cooking.

 But it results in an amazingly creamy and delicious thick sauces.
 It fully coats the chicken or whatever protein you add.